Patty Mills: National team career

 In 2007, Mills made his senior national team debut for the Boomers at the FIBA Oceania Championship.
 Mills became the third Indigenous basketball player to play for Australia behind Olympians Michael Ah Matt (1964) and Danny Morseu (1980–84).
 The following year, he played for Australia at the FIBA Diamond Ball tournament and represented his country at the Beijing Olympics, where he averaged 14.2 points per game.

 Mills went on to play for Australia at the 2010 FIBA World Championship and 2011 FIBA Oceania Championship, before once again representing his country at the 2012 London Olympics.
 At the 2012 Olympics, Mills had the highest scoring average with 21.2 points per game, ahead of Kevin Durant of the United States, who averaged 19.5 points per game.

 In 2013, Mills played for Australia at the FIBA Oceania Championship.
 Two years later, he played at the 2015 FIBA Oceania Championship.
 In 2016, he helped the Boomers finish fourth at the 2016 Rio Olympics.

 Mills became the first Indigenous Australian to be a flag bearer when he carried the Australian flag alongside swimmer Cate Campbell at the opening ceremony for the 2020 Tokyo Olympics.
 As captain, Mills helped lead Australia to obtain their first ever Olympic medal in men's basketball by scoring 42 points against Slovenia in the bronze medal game.
+His 42 points are an Olympic record for points scored in a medal round game.
 His performance also earned him honours as the shooting guard in the Tokyo 2020 All Star Five for the men's Olympics basketball tournament.